-- 7. Click Save, the Discharge-Probability Function Type Analytical dialog box (Figure 5.4) will close and FDA will compute the analytical exceedance probability function with uncertainty, which will display in the table on the Exceedance Probability Functions with Uncertainty dialog box (see Figure 5.1, page 5-1) - 8.
+- 6. You will need to enter the mean (Mean (M) box), the standard deviation (Standard Deviation (S) box), the skew (Skew (G) box), and an equivalent record length (Equivalent Record Length (N) box). - 7.
+Click Save, the Discharge-Probability Function Type Analytical dialog box (see Figure 5.4, page 5-5) will close and FDA will compute the analytical exceedance probability function with uncertainty, which will display in the table on the Exceedance Probability Functions with Uncertainty dialog box (see Figure 5.1, page 5-1) - 8.
 Enter a name (required) in the Function box (see Figure 5.1, page 5-1).
-The maximum length is sixteen (16) characters. - 9.
+The maximum length is thirty-two (32) characters. - 9.
 Enter a description (optional but recommended) in the Description box (see Figure 5.1, page 5-1).
 The maximum length is sixty-four (64) characters. - 10.
 Click Save, the exceedance probability function is added, and assigned to the selected plan, analysis year, stream, and damage reach. - 11.
-When you are finished with creating exceedance probability functions, on the File menu, click Close, the Exceedance

-Probability Functions with Uncertainty dialog box will close (see Figure 5.1, page 5-1).
+When you are finished with creating exceedance probability functions, on the File menu, click Close, the Exceedance Probability Functions with Uncertainty dialog box will close (see Figure 5.1, page 5-1).